My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 PW18.jpg

-It Didn’t Matter; Heavens Above \ The Cost of Loving \ The Style Council (1987)
+“It Didn’t Matter”; “Heavens Above” \ The Cost of Loving \ The Style Council (1987)

 PW19.jpg

-Amid increased tensions between Weller and the label, Polydor, in the face of declining sales, Polydor oddly didn’t promote this album and it peaked at #15 on the UK chart.
-When Weller, Talbot and the band went back into the studio and recorded an album influenced by house music (Modernism: A New Decade, which would be released ten years later as part of a retrospective package), the label rejected it.
 And with that, the band was done, deciding to pack it in rather than try to overcome the mounting obstacles in their way with Polydor.
-They (or their label?) would cap off their five-year run with a greatest hits album in 1989, The Singular Adventures of The Style Council, and a single, “Promised Land” (from the unreleased album).
+They (or their label?) would cap off their five-year run with a greatest hits album in 1989, The Singular Adventures of The Style Council, and a single, “Promised Land,” a recording from the unreleased album.

 PW20.jpg

-You Do Something to Me \ Stanley Road \ Paul Weller (1995)
+“You Do Something to Me” \ Stanley Road \ Paul Weller (1995)

-The success of his first album encouraged Weller to get back into the studio quickly, producing an acclaimed second album, Wild Wood, in 1993 that would reach #2 on the UK Chart.
+The success of his first album encouraged Weller to get back into the studio quickly, producing an acclaimed second album, Wild Wood, in 1993 that reached #2 on the UK Chart.
 Perhaps buoyed by this success Paul had the confidence to forego any further thoughts of establishing another band and has remained solo ever since.
 His output has been prolific, releasing fourteen albums over 26 years.

 PW21.jpg

-Stanley Road would be the third album and would feature two top ten singles, “The Changingman” and “You Do Something to Me.”
-Still drawing mostly on soul and blues with jazz touches, there was also an increasing use of guitar and rock-tinged accents to the music.
+Stanley Road was the third album and featured two top ten singles, “The Changingman” and “You Do Something to Me.”
+Still drawing mostly on soul and blues with jazz touches, there was also an increasing use of guitar and rock-tinged accents.
 It seemed like he was drawing together the elements of his entire career to produce very strong and listenable albums.
-“You Do Something to Me” was a stunning song, with a piano riff reminiscent of the band Traffic and songs like “The Low Spark of High Heeled Boys.”
-The album would reach #1 in the UK, the first of four of his solo albums to do so.
+“You Do Something to Me” was a stunning song, with a piano riff reminiscent of the band Traffic.
+The album reached #1 in the UK, the first of four of his solo albums to do so.

 PW22.jpg